denabel/gxc/README.md

 Open Data principles.
 All code is written in the open-source software R and is made available on this website.

-## Relevant sources of Earth observation data
+## Sources of Earth observation data

 Europe’s Earth Observation programme is called [Copernicus](https://www.copernicus.eu/en).
 It is funded and managed by